Jim-devENG/candidate-compliance-tracker/README.md

 ### User Roles

+#### Super Admin
+- ✅ Full access to all features
+- ✅ Can create, edit, and delete any credential
+- ✅ Can create and manage admin and recruiter accounts
+- ✅ Can create additional super admin accounts
+- ✅ Can trigger email reminders and summaries
+- ✅ Receives daily summary emails
+- ✅ Access to User Management panel

 #### Admin
 - ✅ Full CRUD access to all credentials
 - ✅ Can create, edit, and delete any credential
 - ✅ Can view all credentials
 - ✅ Can trigger email reminders and summaries
 - ✅ Receives daily summary emails
+- ❌ Cannot create admin or super admin accounts
+- ❌ Cannot access User Management panel

 #### Recruiter
 - ✅ Can view their own credentials only